-Our provision for income taxes consists primarily of income and withholding taxes in the foreign jurisdictions in which we conduct business and partially offset by the non U.S. tax benefit for excess stock-based compensation deduction.
+Our provision for income taxes consists primarily of income and withholding taxes in the foreign jurisdictions in which we conduct business, offset by the non U.S. tax benefit for excess stock-based compensation deduction and partial release of our U.S. valuation allowance related to the Cloudneeti, Inc. acquisition.
 We have not recorded any U.S. federal income tax expense.
 In the U.S. we have recorded deferred tax assets for which we provide a full valuation allowance, which includes net operating loss carryforwards and tax credits.
 We expect to maintain this full valuation allowance for the foreseeable future as it is more likely than not that some or all of those deferred tax assets may not be realized based on our history of losses.
 Additionally, in the U.K., we have recorded deferred tax assets for which we provide a full valuation allowance, which includes net operating loss carryforwards.
 We expect to maintain this full valuation allowance for the foreseeable future as it is more likely than not that some or all of those deferred tax assets may not be realized based on our history of losses.